t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 so I thought gathering these misc. pieces might be useful.

-To debug execution of your program _inside_ a shared library you need a bit more than just compiling it with `-g`.
+To debug execution of your program _inside_ a shared library we need a bit more than just compiling it with `-g`.
 Let's see a simple case - a program using a call to a function from `SDL2_mixer`, as an example.